CESNET/metacentrum-user-docs/docs/software/sw-list/matlab.md

 !!! question "How do I find out who are ZCU users?"
      In [Perun](https://perun.cesnet.cz/), search for group `users-zcu` and see if you are a member.

+### Bring your own license

+If your home institution has its own Matlab license, we can incorporate it so that you can use them while running Matlab on MetaCentrum machines.

+To consult this possibility, contact us at <meta@cesnet.cz>.

 **Troubleshooting tools**